popcornell/tfelm/README.md

 Extreme Learning Machines are a particular neural-network and learning paradigm based on random weights and biases.

-It seems that these Networks are also a controversial topic in Literature due to the fact that for some researchers are strongly based, or even a rip-off, of prior works such as random Projections.
+It seems that these networks are also a controversial topic in literature due to the fact that for some researchers are strongly based, or even a rip-off, of prior works such as random projections.

 Academic allegations aside, these learning methods due to the fact that are trainable with almost negligible hardware and time resources are worth investigating.